 Just as importantly, we cannot assure the absence of flaws, errors, inconsitencies, and missing entries in the data provided by CSIndexbr.
 For this reason, the use of our data is at your own risk.

 Papers are collected from DBLP.
 In the case of conferences, we only collect full papers, accepted in the main research track of the event.
+We also collect citations from CrossRef and links to preprints from arXiv (see figure).

 Our code is available under a MIT license and our data is available under a CC BY-NC-SA 4.0 license.
 This license grants free and non-commercial usage of our data, including adaptations.
 However, proper credit should be granted, by linking to CSIndexbr site and/or citing this paper.
 We also recommend to mention DBLP, since it is the primary source of the data collected by CSIndexbr.